 1. Immediately and carefully open your Eucalyptus tree from its package.
 Completely submerge the root ball in water to hydrate.
-Place your tree outside in a cool, shady area until ready to plant.
+Place your tree outside in a cool, semi-shady area until ready to plant.
 Keep in mind, container grown plants, especially in hot weather, need to be watered daily.
 And remember, Eucs kept as houseplants are not covered under your warranty agreement.

 2. Select a sunny location outside and dig a hole 3 to 4 times wider than the container, but no deeper than the container.